Lightnet/threenextreact/README.md

 ## next.js:
 - next-auth ( auth check user login )
 - next (react server pre-render)
+- Server Next.js, pre-render, react.js and compiler.
 ## express.js:
 - express
+- Server with simple express, react and webpack with simple request api.
+That is bundle to one javascript file.

 # Physics:
   After some testing for enable and disable physics react components.